malvins-studio/baseproject/README.md

 - [] Run database migrations: rails db:migrate
 - [] Implement CRUD operations for each model, including controller actions and views with Tailwind styling.

-## Day 5: Search and Filtering with Tailwind Styling
+## Iteration #5: Search and Filtering with Tailwind Styling
 - [] Add a search form to relevant views and implement the search functionality using ActiveRecord queries.
 - [] Implement filtering options based on specific criteria (e.g., date range, status, category) for relevant models with Tailwind styling.

-## Day 6: Notifications and Alerts with Tailwind Styling
+## Iteration #6: Notifications and Alerts with Tailwind Styling
 - [] Integrate a notification gem such as Tailwind-notify-rails (https://github.com/skatkov/Tailwind-notify-rails) for displaying notifications and alerts to users.
 - [] Implement the logic for triggering notifications and displaying them in the appropriate views with Tailwind styling.

-## Day 7: Reporting and Analytics with Tailwind Styling
+## Iteration #7: Reporting and Analytics with Tailwind Styling
 - [] Add a reporting gem like chartkick (https://github.com/ankane/chartkick) for generating charts and analytics.
 - [] Define the necessary queries and views to present meaningful reports and visualizations with Tailwind styling.

-## Day 8: Integration with Third-Party Services with Tailwind Styling
+## Iteration #8: Integration with Third-Party Services with Tailwind Styling
 - [] Identify the relevant third-party services to integrate (e.g., payment gateway, email marketing tool).
 - [] Install and configure the necessary gems and libraries for each integration.
 - [] Implement the logic and views required to interact with the integrated services with Tailwind styling.

-## Day 8-15: Testing, Refinement, and Deployment
+## Iteration #9-15: Testing, Refinement, and Deployment

 - [] Write unit tests and integration tests to ensure the functionality and stability of your application.
 - [] Perform thorough testing and debugging to fix any issues or bugs.